HSIS007/shellsploit-framework/README.md

    	root$ sudo pip install readline

-Now you are ready to install(pip works on both windows/nix machines):
+Pip works on both windows/nix machines without problem.Now you are ready to install:

     root$ python setup.py -s/--setup install
-    root$ chmod +x shellsploit
+    root$ chmod +x shellsploit (if you are using windows just pass this step) root$ ./shellsploit
-    root$ ./shellsploit

 You dont want it anymore ?
 Uninstall it: